massimocandela/rpki-validator/README.md

 ```
 rpki.validate(prefix, origin, verbose)
     .then((result) => {
-        // Do something with result
+        // Do something with "result"
     })
 ```